winter-yuki/kotlin-self-types/README.md

 ### Assignability issue

-Only `this` that refers to the function receiver should be assignable to the self-type with the corresponding origin, otherwise self-type materialization makes type system unsound:
+Only `this` that refers to the function receiver should be assignable to the self-type with the corresponding bound, otherwise self-type materialization makes a type system unsound:
 ```kotlin
 abstract class A {
     fun self(): Self = this // This is assignable to Self